What's this? Based mainly on removal speed, distance, surface cleaning, controls, and handling.

-Engine size Engine Size is the engine displacement measured in cubic centimeters for gasoline powered engines.
-Most manufacturers not longer give a horsepower rating.
-Engine displacement is now the only universal way to compare relative engine size.
+Engine size The engine displacement, measured in cubic centimeters for gasoline powered engines.
+Most manufacturers no longer give a horsepower rating, so engine displacement is now the only universal way to compare relative engine size.
 Electric motors are stated in amps.

-Electric start Most models offer a plug-in startng device that saves you the hassle of pull-starting the engine, but you need to be near an outlet.
+Electric start Most models offer a plug-in starting device that saves you the hassle of pull-starting the engine, but you need to be near an outlet.

 Multiple speeds For two-stage models, most come with multiple forward speeds and two reverse speeds.
 The ability to vary ground speed according to snow conditions gets the job done faster.
 Some of the least expensive two-stage models have only one forward speed.

-Single hand controls Most two-stage models have individual lever controls on each side of the handlebar, one engaging the wheel traction and the other for engaging the auger/impeller.
-This feature allows both control levers to be held down with one hand, leaving the other hand free to adjust the chute controls.
+Single hand controls Most two-stage models have individual lever controls on each side of the handlebar: one engaging the wheel traction, and the other for engaging the auger/impeller.
+This feature lets you hold down both control levers with one hand, leaving the other hand free to adjust the chute controls.

 Single hand controls

-Single lever chute adjustment Only on two-stage models, a single lever or "joystick" on the control panel allows for quick changes to the horizontal discharge direction (the alternative is a hand crank) and to the vertical discharge height (the alternative is leaving the operator position and manual adjustment) all with a single lever.
+Single lever chute adjustment Only on two-stage models, a single lever or "joystick" on the control panel allows for quick changes to the horizontal discharge direction (the alternative is a hand crank) and to the vertical discharge height (the alternative is leaving the operator position and adjusting manually), all with a single lever.

 Single lever chute adjustment

-Headlight This eases snow throwing at night or in low-light situations.
+Headlight Eases snow throwing at night or in low-light situations.